The preciousness of time

 I feel this is one reason why coaching has flourished.
 Time and attention are limited, and to have someone spend theirs on and with you, particularly if they are trained and practiced in helping you use it in a generative way, is invaluable to our wellbeing and growth.
-Just this week I ran an internal coaching skills training for Occupational Therapists and their teams, and they were surprised how valuable and how much ground could be covered in just ten minutes of focussed peer coaching.
-Coaching is not only one way to access this precious resource, but it is an increasingly popular one because it does not require you to be simultaneously part of a family, social, organisational, educational, spiritual or other relationship that can shift the balance away from what you really need to engage with most.
+Just this week I ran an internal coaching skills training for Occupational Therapists and their teams, and they were surprised how much depth and ground could be covered in just ten minutes of focussed peer coaching.
+Coaching is not only one way to access this precious resource, but it is an increasingly popular one because it does not require you to be simultaneously part of a family, social, organisational, educational, spiritual or other relationship that can shift the balance away from what you need to engage with in that moment.

 Although I adore working as a formal, one-to-one coach, one of things Daniel and I discussed was the maturity of the external coaching market and the increasing emphasis on building coaching skills within the workplace.
 A growing strand of my work, such as this week’s workshop, is to equip those who hold influence over the wellbeing and development of others in organisations – primarily managers – to have high quality conversations.
-Receiving this written summary reminded me once again just how important listening is, and how simple practices can contribute to building organisational cultures that support thoughtful and reflective dialogue.
+Receiving this written summary reminded me once again just how important listening is, and how simple practices such as summarising a conversation can contribute to building organisational cultures that support reflective thinking and dialogue.

 This blog shows the range of interests and activities that Kate delights in - and shares her news